eugenioLopezRamos/slika-photography/README.md

-You can access the admin panel home localhost:300/admin - Email: "juan@perez.com", password: "password" File management requires an AWS bucket configured :( To pass to production some email solution (eg mailgun) should be used, plus postgres or another SQL DB to replace SQLite
+You can access the admin panel home localhost:300/admin - Email: "juan@perez.com", password: "password" File management requires an AWS bucket configured :( To pass to production some email solution (eg mailgun) should be used, plus postgres or another SQL DB to replace SQLite Production also uses ENV["CDN"] for CDN.
+As this was developed using AWS, this was cloudfront but you're free to use whichever you prefer